Fundamental Limitations of Alignment in Large Language Models: Introduction

 Additionally, the BEB framework employs assumptions on the LLM distribution presented in section~\ref{sec:2}.
 These include the notion of $\alpha,\beta,\gamma$-distinguishability (definition \ref{def:distinguishable_behaviour}), which means the language model can be decomposed to a sum of ill-behaved and well-behaved components, where the weight of the negative in the mixture is $\alpha$, it is distinguishable from the rest of the distribution in the sense of a bounded KL-divergence that is at least $\beta$, and exhibits negative behavior scored as $\gamma<0$.
 Lastly, we include a definition for $\sigma$-similarity between two components (definition \ref{def:sigma_similar}), which bounds the variance of the log likelihood between the well-behaved and ill-behaved components.

-We use this framework in section~\ref{sec:3} in order to assert several important statements regarding LLM alignment: \textbf{Alignment impossibility}: We show that under our main assumption, called $\alpha,\beta,\gamma$-distinguishability, an LLM alignment process which reduces undesired behaviors to a small but nonzero fraction of the probability space is not safe against adversarial prompts (theorem~\ref{theorem:1}); \textbf{Preset aligning prompts can only provide a finite guardrail against adversarial prompts}: We prove that under our main assumption and the assumption of $\sigma$-similarity (definition \ref{def:sigma_similar}), including an aligning prefix prompt does not guarantee alignment (theorem~\ref{theorem:2}). \textbf{LLMs can be misaligned during a conversation}: Under our previous assumptions, a user can misalign an LLM in a conversation, with limited prompt length at each turn (theorem~\ref{theorem:3}).
+We use this framework in section~\ref{sec:3} in order to assert several important statements regarding LLM alignment: \textbf{Alignment impossibility}: We show that under our main assumption, called $\alpha,\beta,\gamma$-distinguishability, an LLM alignment process which reduces undesired behaviors to a small but nonzero fraction of the probability space is not safe against adversarial prompts (theorem~\ref{theorem:1}); \textbf{Preset aligning prompts can only provide a finite guardrail against adversarial prompts}: We prove that under our main assumption and the assumption of $\sigma$-similarity (definition \ref{def:sigma_similar}), including an aligning prefix prompt does not guarantee alignment (theorem~\ref{theorem:2}). \textbf{LLMs can be misaligned during a conversation}: We show that under our previous assumptions, a user can misalign an LLM during a conversation, with limited prompt length at each turn (theorem~\ref{theorem:3}). \textbf{LLMs with best-of-$n$ sampling can be misaligned}: Under our main assumption, selection of most aligned model response out of $n$ generations, does not guarantee alignment (theorem \ref{theorem:4}).